ignacio-gn/AlbumCollage/README.md

 # AlbumCollage #
 # Description #
-This is a simple web application made to build collages out of album cover images.
+This is a simple web application made to build collages out of HD album cover images, and to download them.
 The album cover images are standardized and are found within the web application taking a user query, using the [MusicBrainz API](https://musicbrainz.org/doc/MusicBrainz_API "MusicBrainz API").
 For now, a screenshot of the collage must be taken to download the collage, but a downloading feature is being developed.